aln136/House-Price-Prediction-XGBoost/README.md

    - Evaluated model using cross-validation.

 5. **Submission:**
-   - Generated predictions for the test dataset and ranked 1857th out of 4439.
+   - Generated predictions for the test dataset and placed in the top 25% in the competition.